The Importance of Memorials

-The word ‘memorial’ derives from the Latin ‘memos’ which means ‘mindful’.
-We are certainty mindful of those we Loved, and when they die memories remain with us in so many ways.
+The word ‘memorial’ derives from the Latin word ‘memos’ which means ‘mindful’.
+We are certainly mindful of those we loved, and when they die memories remain with us in so many ways.

-Memories are precious and it is appropriate to share them with future generations.
+Memories are precious and it is important to share them with future generations.

 Memorials are a practical way of perpetuating these memories and providing a focal point for family, friends and others.
 Memorials may be as modest or as extravagant as you decide or as you feel the deceased would wish.

 Cemeteries offer the opportunity for you to set your memories in stone or bronze for future generations, satisfying an immediate need and preserving our heritage.

 - 1. Why should I memorialise my departed relative?
 Would they have wanted it?